 www.michaelmina.net/pabu

-Over in the Financial District, PABU Izakaya is offering a NYE omakase for $150 per person and sake pairing for $90.
-In case you visit for New Year’s, you’ll be treated with a seven-course menu crafted by Chef Keita Tominaga.
-In more detail, these courses include kusshi oyster with optional golden Ossetra caviar, bluefish tuna and king salmon tartar and dry aged rib eye.
-That’s coupled with nigiri sushi selections like bluefin tuna, snow crab and ocean trout.
-For dessert, you have to make room for a tantalizing Toki butterscotch panna cotta.
-A popular FiDi spot since opening, PABU was founded by Michelin Star Chef Michael Mina and the late Ken Tominaga.
+Over in the Financial District, PABU Izakaya offers an NYE omakase for $150 per person and a sake pairing for $90.
+If you visit for New Year’s, you’ll be treated to a seven-course menu crafted by Chef Keita Tominaga.
+In more detail, these courses include Kushi oyster with optional golden Ossetra caviar, bluefish tuna and king salmon tartar, and dry-aged rib eye.
+That’s coupled with nigiri sushi selections like bluefin tuna, snow crab, and ocean trout.
+For dessert, you must make room for an irresistible Toki butterscotch panna cotta.
+A popular FiDi spot since its opening, PABU was founded by Michelin Star Chef Michael Mina and the late Ken Tominaga.

 Palm Court at RH